lambda-dom/class_revisions/class_revisions/components/ranger/docs/readme.md

 The changes to spellcasting imply that some care is needed to handle dual and multi rangers.
 Specifically:

-* Abilities must be added to the cleric ability table (`clabpr01.2da`) to (1) remove ranger casting level bonus (this handles the case Ranger -> Cleric) and (2) add protection from spells (this handles the case Cleric -> Ranger)
+* Abilities must be added to the cleric ability table (`clabpr01.2da`) to (1) remove ranger casting level bonus (this handles the case Ranger -> Cleric) and (2) add protection from spells (this handles the case Cleric -> Ranger and also the multi Cleric + Ranger, although the latter was already handled in the way the abilities are doled out)

 * A row must be added to the cleric ability table (`clabpr01.2da`) to trim the Cleric + Ranger spellbook on cleric level ups.
-The trimming must take into account the gained ranger spells.
+The trimming must take into account the per level gains.

 For this to take full effect (namely for Cleric + Rangers to get their level 4 spells), the gameplay option to limit Cleric + Rangers to level 3 spells *must* be disabled.